On adjoint Bloch--Kato Selmer groups for $\mathrm{GSp}_{2g}$: Families of Galois representations

 \subsection{Determinants and families of representations}

 In this subsection, we recall several terminologies for studying families of Galois representations.
-Most of the materials presenting in this subsection are taken from \cite{Bellaiche-Chenevier-book}.
+Most of the materials presented in this subsection are taken from \cite{Bellaiche-Chenevier-book}.

 \paragraph{Determinants.} We briefly recall the notion of `\textit{determinants}' from \cite{Chenevier-2014} and refer the readers to \textit{loc. cit.} for more detailed discussions.
-We remark in the beginning that the notion of determinants are used to strengthen the notion of `\textit{pseudocharacters}' first introduced by R. Taylor in \cite{Taylor-1991} and studied by other mathematicians.
+We remark in the beginning that the notion of determinants is used to strengthen the notion of `\textit{pseudocharacters}' first introduced by R. Taylor in \cite{Taylor-1991} and studied by other mathematicians.
+We also remark that determinants are equivalent to pseudocharacters in characteristic $0$.

 \begin{Definition} Let $A$ be a commutative ring and $R$ be an $A$-algebra (not necessarily commutative). \begin{enumerate} \item[(i)] For any $A$-module $M$, one can view $M$ as a functor from the category of commutative $A$-algebras to the category of sets, sending $B$ to $M\otimes_A B$.
 Let $M$, $N$ be two $A$-modules.
 Then an \textbf{$A$-polynomial law} between $M$ and $N$ is a natural transformation on the category of commutative $A$-algebras.